-A kid who plays favorites can make every day feel like some awful reality competition.
+For toddlers, having a “favorite” parent is second nature.
+But toddler favoritism can lead to tension in a household.
+A child who plays favorites can make every day feel like some awful reality competition.
 The only thing missing is someone saying, “I didn’t come here to make friends.”
 But know that like most emotionally devastating kid behaviors, this one too is totally natural.
-Luckily, Michele Borba author of UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World says there are some fine ways to deal with it gracefully.

 As a baby, a kid might have snubbed one parent over the other because they found the person it was easiest to get stuff from.
 That’s not anyone’s fault.
 And in fact, both parents are in their kid’s broader hierarchy of “people who can get me stuff.”
 This hierarchy most likely has a deep evolutionary root that allowed our species to thrive.
 Sadly, it’s hard to use “evolution” as a way to feel better.

-“A child definitely needs to attach,” Borba explains.
+“A child definitely needs to attach,” explains educational psychologist Michele Borba, Ed.D., author of UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World.
 “They usually attach more and love more with the person who’s with them most and they feel safest with.”

 When babies become toddlers, reasons for favoritism shift a bit.
 They’re asserting a new found independence.
-And that is a super duper good thing for a toddler to do.
+And that is a great thing for a toddler to do.
 It’s what will eventually find them leaving home in 30 years (probably).
 Though, that doesn’t particularly remove the sting.

 It’s also possible parents will meet specific emotional needs at different times.
 Borba notes this will absolutely shift back and forth as time goes on.
 The important thing to remember is that a kid isn’t trying to hurt anyone’s feelings.
 And, in fact, the ability to say “shove-off pops” might just be an indication they feel so confident with a parent that they’re not afraid of losing them.